-- Make sure that worn-out brake discs are replaced immediately.
+Make sure that worn-out brake discs are replaced immediately.
 (Your authorized KTM workshop will be glad to help.)

-- Check the thickness of the front and rear brake discs at multiple points on each brake disc to ensure it is at least thickness A.
+Check the front and rear brake disc thickness at multiple points for the dimension A.

-Wear will reduce the thickness of the brake disc at the contact surface lacksquare of the brake linings.
+Wear will reduce the thickness of the brake disc at contact surface 1 of the brake linings.

 Brake discs - wear limit

-Front 4 mm (0.16 in)
+front 4 mm (0.16 in)

-Rear 4.5 mm (0.177 in)
+rear 4.5 mm (0.177 in)

-- " If the brake disc thickness is less than the specified value.

-- Change the front brake discs. 🔧

-- Change the rear brake discs. 🔧

-- Check the front and rear brake discs for damage, cracking, and deformation.
+- " If the brake disc thickness is less than the specified value. - Change the front brake discs. - Change the rear brake disc. - Check the front and rear brake discs for damage, cracking, and deformation.

-- " If the brake disc exhibits damage, cracking, or deformation:
+- If the brake disc exhibits damage, cracking, or deformation:

-- Change the front brake discs. 🔧
+- Change the front brake discs. 🔌

-- Change the rear brake discs. 🔌
+- Change the rear brake disc.